lwjohnst86/nefa-code/doc/manuscript.md

-utilized individual fatty acids such as palmitic acid (16:0) or oleic acid (18:1n-9), or alternatively used specific oils such as soybean oil, which is high in the polyunsaturated fatty acid (PUFA) linoleic acid (18:2n-6), as the exposure to characterize the impact of total NEFA.
+utilized individual fatty acids such as palmitic acid (16:0) or oleic acid (18:1n-9), or alternatively used specific oils such as soybean oil, which is high in the polyunsaturated fatty acid (PUFA) linoleic acid (18:2n-6), as the exposure to characterize the metabolic impact of total NEFA.
 However, fatty acids comprise multiple molecules with diverse physiological functions, and few studies have analyzed the effects of a broader spectrum of fatty acids.
-Notably, one study suggests that eicosapentaenoic acid (20:5n-3) can protect against the lipotoxic effect of palmitic acid in the beta-cells [@Kato2008].
+Notably, one study suggested that eicosapentaenoic acid (20:5n-3) can protect against the lipotoxic effect of palmitic acid in the beta-cells [@Kato2008].

 Despite a sizable literature studying the role of total NEFA concentration in